 A contract by which an owner of property puts it into the hands of an agent for letting or sale amounts to a promise binding upon the principal to pay a sum of money upon the happening of a specified event through the instrumentality of the agent1.
-It is not a contract of employment in the ordinary meaning of those words for, except where he is appointed as sole agent2, the agent is under no obligation to do anything, and consequently no term can be implied in such a contract that the principal will not so act as to
+It is not a contract of employment in the ordinary meaning of those words for, except where he is appointed as sole agent2, the agent is under no obligation to do anything, and consequently no term can be implied in such a contract that the principal

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.